By Abdul Rehman

 After this file added, you are good to use the login system with your Next js project.

-You need to modify the _app.tsx file as well so that you would able to use the session variable throughout all pages or the whole project.
-Here is the code which you need to add so it your app would be aware of where to get the session information
+file.
+This ensures the ability to utilize the session variable across all pages or the entire project.
+Below is the code snippet you need to integrate, ensuring your app is informed about where to retrieve the session information 🚀.

 import { SessionProvider } from "next-auth/react"